BottleRocketStudios/Android-ArchitectureDemo/docs/BEST_PRACTICES.md

 ### Dealing with task retrieval/creation
 Takeaways:

-* Use delegation apis available for extras/properties set/get
+* Use delegation APIs available for extras/properties set/get
 * Don't use map syntax for extra set/get (see below):

 > There is one last syntax for extra properties that we should cover, one that treats extra as a map.
 We recommend against using this in general as you lose the benefits of Kotlin’s type checking and it prevents IDEs from providing as much support as they could.
 However, it is more succinct than the delegated properties syntax and can reasonably be used if you only need to set the value of an extra property without referencing it later.